Jump to Recipe Print Recipe

 1. This is not the recipe to hit the Jump to Recipe button on.
 Read the whole post because it has a lot of information and step-by-step photos.

 2. Warm the milk or non-dairy milk.
-It should be no hotter than 110ยบ F.
+It should be no hotter than 110º F or your yeast may be killed.

-5. If you want to make this recipe dairy-free, use plant-based butter.
-Note Cup4cup has dried milk powder so you will need to use Steve’s blend if you are dairy-free.
+4. If you want to make this recipe dairy-free, use plant-based butter.
 I do plan to test my DIY gluten free flour blend in this recipe.
 I have tested my blend in my cinnamon rolls and it worked great, so I believe my flour blend will work well.
 I haven’t measured it for weight in this recipe, so I don’t know if you would need to add more flour.
 Also, note my DIY blend is gum-free for those who can’t have xanthan or guar gum.

 Cup4Cup Modifications: